By Robert Stark: Originally Published on Alt of Center

 “The villages and Downtown are connected by a network of trams similar to what one would find in Yosemite and there is a park over part of the highway connecting the city.
 The 70’s Retro BART Station is preserved and nearby is the only parking structure for cars which is connected to the trams.”

-Since the disaster there has been a campaign to “Rebuild Montecito,” with many properties in the flood plain being retrofitted to minimize further damage.
-However there is not a grand vision for a future that is more ecologically sustainable that creates walkable communal spaces.
+Since the disaster, there has been a campaign to “Rebuild Montecito,” with many properties in the flood plain being retrofitted to minimize further damage.
+In the wake of severe rainstorms, those with blocked guttering run the risk of sustaining damage to their homes through leaks that this could cause.
+Acting appropriately beforehand, by enlisting services from the likes of Clean Pro Gutter Cleaning Knoxville, can help to mitigate the problem by ensuring that the guttering is not going to be susceptible to damage in the event of such a storm.
+However, there is not a grand vision for a future that is more ecologically sustainable that creates walkable communal spaces.

 Montecito is one of the most exclusive communities in the entire nation.
 Much more so than previous places I have discussed.

 Montecito’s aesthetically pleasing aspects are what make it one of the most desirable places in the country for the ultra-wealthy to live, with its Spanish style palatial estates on multi-acre lots with oak trees, orange groves, and ranches.

 However, it is far from being ecologically sustainable.
 For example, Oprah Winfrey is Shipping in Drought Water to her Massive Montecito Estate.
 From the linked article: Oprah “has cut water usage in half at her 40-acre estate-which she calls the Promised Land-by using well water, taking advantage of “a small lake,” and taking in massive tanker-truck shipments of water every day before 7 am, reports Politico.”